IliasElabbassi/Coding-problems/README.md

 Daily Coding Problem, solving

 ```
-You can executre most of the files with node.js
+You can run most of the files with node.js
 ```

 - **fastest_power.js** :